Women in China: Women in politics

+The Chinese Women's University was inaugurated on 20 July 1939 in Yan'an to develop female cadres; Mao Zedong's inauguration speech emphasized the role of women in the Second Sino-Japanese War.

+Mao established a quota for the inclusion of women within CCP leadership, although few women have reached the highest positions within the Party.

 Rural women had a significant impact on China's land reform movement, with the Communist Party making specific efforts to mobilize them for agrarian revolution.
 Party activists observed that because peasant women were less tied to old power structures, they more readily opposed those identified as class enemies.
 In 1947, Deng Yingchao emphasized at a land reform policy meeting that "women function as great mobilizers when they speak bitterness."
 The All-China Women's Federation issued a call to Party activists to encourage peasant women to understand their "special bitterness" from a class perspective.
 Women activists helped peasant women prepare to speak in public, including by roleplaying as landlords to help such women practice.

+During the Cultural Revolution, two women who were model workers -- Wu Guixian and Li Suwen—rose to become national level political leaders in only seven years.

-Women in China have low participation rates as political leaders.
-Women's disadvantage is most evident in their severe under representation in the more powerful political positions.
+Women's political disadvantage is most evident in their severe under representation in the more powerful political positions.
 At the top level of decision making, no woman has ever been among the nine members of the Standing Committee of the Communist Party's Politburo.
 Just 3 of 27 government ministers are women, and importantly, since 1997, China has fallen to 53rd place from 16th in the world in terms of female representation at its parliament, the National People's Congress, according to the Inter-Parliamentary Union.
-Party leaders such as Zhao Ziyang have vigorously opposed the participation of women in the political process.
-Within the Chinese Communist Party women face a glass ceiling.
+CCP leaders such as Zhao Ziyang have vigorously opposed the participation of women in the political process.
+Within the CCP, women face a glass ceiling.

+Since the early 2000s, China's civil service has institutionalized recruitment quotas for women (along with other quotas for non-Communist Party members and ethnic groups), to increase representation in the civil service.

+Chinese women in politics generally have higher levels of educational attainment than men, with 75% of them having graduate-level degrees compared with 56% of men.

+Neighborhood committees of the CCP are often led by older women.